ttoine/Trial/Essai.md

 Testing how to close an issue
 ------------------------------
 Editing this file will create a PR.
 When I will merge and close the PR, I will use a comment to close Issue 8.
-Let's try again.
+Let's try again. and again

 List of stuff
 --------------